Francesco-Lanciana/pockets/plugins/gatsby-source-stripe/README.md

 Setting `downloadFiles: true` in the plugin configuration enables downloading of files associated with File objects, and images on Sku and Product objects.
 A Gatsby [File node](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-filesystem#how-to-query) is created for each downloaded file, and references are placed on the `localFiles` field of their Stripe nodes.

-If you have files that are not hosted on Stripe, but that Stripe is pointing to (via a URL) they need to be public.
-Currently you can not set custom auth headers due to limitations in [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/), as such the current implementation of this plugin simply doesn't send any auth headers.
-In the future this limitation may be removed.
+This plugin will automatically use your Stripe secret key for authentication when fetching files hosted by Stripe that aren't public (don't have an associated File Link).
+Any images that you are hosting yourself need to be public.
+Currently you can not set custom auth headers due to limitations in [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/), however this limitation may be removed in the future.

 You can give these File nodes to plugins like [gatsby-image](https://using-gatsby-image.gatsbyjs.org/) to create responsive images and/or [gatsby-transformer-sharp](https://image-processing.gatsbyjs.org/) to process images at build.